troy-lamerton/editor-for-quest/README.md

 - Use: Air rune on (3204, 5678)
 ```

 Uses an item on the second thing.
 The item must be in your inventory.
 The thing can be an item in your inventory, a nearby scene object or a nearby Npc.
 Use will NOT open doors to reach the target.
+Expect does not work with Use but you can do Wait instead.

 The second thing can also be a position.
 Quest will use your item on the scene object at that position.